Dharun-Anand/LinterDemo/README.md

 # LinterDemo
-Repo to demonstrate Github Super Linter
+Repository to demonstrate GitHub Super Linter

 Contains a Python code that performs a bubble sort with deliberate bugs.